zerotohero-dev/spike/ARCHITECTURE.md

   of the system since admin operation will not be possible without **SPIKE Pilot**.

-## SPIKE Mint
+### SPIKE Mint

-Standalone utility for generating initialization tokens Creates cryptographically secure tokens with metadata
+**SPIKE Mint** is a standalone utility for generating initialization tokens.
+It creates cryptographically secure tokens with metadata:

-Features:
+**Features**:

-256 bits of entropy per token
+* 256 bits of entropy per token
-Version tracking
+* Version tracking
-Creation timestamp
+* Creation timestamp
-Purpose field
+* Purpose field
-Optional expiry
+* Optional expiry
-HMAC-based integrity verification
+* HMAC-based integrity verification
-Base64 encoded for transport
+* Base64 encoded for transport

-CLI interface for admin usage
+* CLI interface for admin usage
-Can validate existing tokens
+* Can validate existing tokens
-Ensures standardization of token format and security
+* Ensures standardization of token format and security

 ## Security Model